-for Annual Meeting of Shareholders May 15, 2020
+For the Annual Meeting of Shareholders To Be Held on May 20, 2022

-The Board of Directors of NorthWest Indiana Bancorp, an Indiana corporation, is soliciting proxies to be voted at the Annual Meeting of Shareholders to be held completely virtually at 1:00 p.m., Central Daylight Time, on May 15, 2020, and at any adjournment of the meeting.
-You may attend the meeting online, submit questions, and vote your shares electronically during the meeting via the internet at www.virtualshareholdermeeting.com/NWIN2020.
-The Bancorp's principal asset consists of 100% of the issued and outstanding shares of Common Stock of Peoples Bank SB (the "Bank").
-We expect to first mail this proxy statement and the form of proxy to our shareholders on or about April 3, 2020.
+The Board of Directors of Finward Bancorp, an Indiana corporation (the "Bancorp"), is soliciting proxies to be voted at the Annual Meeting of Shareholders (the "Annual Meeting") to be held completely virtually at 9:00 a.m., Central Daylight Time, on May 20, 2022, and at any adjournment of the meeting.
+You may attend the meeting online, submit questions, and vote your shares electronically during the meeting via the internet at www.virtualshareholdermeeting.com/FNWD2022.
+The Bancorp's principal asset consists of 100% of the issued and outstanding shares of Common Stock of Peoples Bank (the "Bank").
+We expect to first mail this proxy statement and the form of proxy to our shareholders on or about April 1, 2022.